dmerejkowsky/chucknorris/README.md

 # ChuckNorris

 *Note: I've spend quite a long time in my programming career thinking about C++ compilation, and it's a topic I no longer have interest in.
 As such, the code here, like the accompanying blog posts, are now read-only and probably will get out-of-date one day.
-Sorry about that.*
+Sorry about that, but I thought you ought to know.*

 This repository contains a library written in `c++` that depends on `sqlite3`